frederic-perez/AmE-dictionary/data/idioms.md

 __burn your bridges__ :two: To destroy all possible ways of going back to a situation.
 __bush league__ _slang_ Subpar or inept; lame.
 The phrase comes from minor league baseball, in which some teams played on unkempt fields bordered by bushes, or in rural, “bush” towns. _Their operation is pretty bush league—no professionalism at all._
 __bust out__ _She clearly has something busting out._
+__busy little beaver__ A very busy, assiduous, or hardworking person.
+Taken from the phrase “busy as a beaver,” referring to beavers’ reputation for being extremely industrious. _Between working two part-time jobs, volunteering on the weekends, and looking after his brother, Sam’s been a busy little beaver this summer._
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._
 __butt heads__ __1__ Literally, to knock heads together, as of rams or sheep. _The two male rams fiercely butted heads to establish dominance among the group._ __2__ By extension, to completely disagree or get into a heated confrontation with someone. _Jonathan and Cynthia always butt heads over politics when they’re together._ _I got kicked out of the bar when I started butting heads with that guy._ _Sullivan butted heads with Standards and Practices._
 __butter up__ [:scroll: This term transfers the oily, unctuous quality of butter to lavish praise.]
 Excessively praise or flatter someone, usually to gain a favor. _If you butter up Dad, he’ll let you borrow the car._
 __butterfingers__ A person who frequently drops things, clumsy person.
+__button (one’s) lip__ To be quiet.
+Often used as an imperative. _Hey, button your lip!
+We don’t need to hear any more out of you today!_
 __buy the farm__ To die.
 __by all accounts__ :dart::three: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by and large__